INTERVIEW-Highland Capital makes concentrated bet on Argentina debt

 The Highland Global Allocation fund has $1.1 billion in assets, of which $292 million, or about 27 percent, is in U.S. dollar-denominated Argentine sovereign bonds, the firm said.

 According to Lipper, none of the 151 funds holding similar debt allocates more than 5 percent.
-Highland's Global Allocation A-shares fund is up over 9 percent in the year to date.
-When looking at the institutional shares, without the fully loaded sales charge, the fund is up 15.26 percent, for the year through Nov.
-30, according to Morningstar.
+Highland's Global Allocation fund is up over 9 percent in the year to date.

 Highland's other funds hold another $96 million in Argentine debt for a total of $388 million in the fund family.